Clair E. Schaff

 Clair Schaff grew up outside of Cambridge on a farm near Oxlip, MN.
 He graduated from Cambridge High School in 1971, and then attended St. John’s University.
 After graduating from college, Clair worked in sales for sixteen years for Owens Corning Fiberglas.
 While working for Owens Corning, Clair attended night school and received his M.B.A. degree from St. Thomas College, and later a law degree from William Mitchell Law School in St. Paul.

-He has practiced law for 24 years, with much of his legal career focusing on employment law, construction law and general litigation.
+Clair has practiced law for over 30 years, with much of his legal career focusing on employment law, construction law, family law and general litigation.
 He has extensive trial experience in both State and Federal Courts.
 He has made arguments to the State Court of Appeals, the State Supreme Court, and the Federal Circuit Court in St. Louis.

-In 1988, Clair moved from St. Louis Park back to Cambridge and built a home in Goldenwood.
-From there his four children, Tyler, Morgan, Heidi, and Whitney, grew up and graduated from Cambridge High School.
+In 1988, Clair moved back to Cambridge and built a home in Goldenwood.
+From there, his four children grew up and graduated from Cambridge High School.
 For many years Clair was involved with the local youth hockey and baseball programs.
 Now much of his free time is spent with family and friends at his cabin.

-At Parker Satrom Law, P.A., Clair is now involved in the general practice of law and handles cases involving subject matter such as employment and construction law, family law/divorce/child custody, estate planning, wills, personal injury and general litigation.
+Clair joined Parker Satrom Law, P.A. in 2016 and is involved in the general practice of law.
+He handles cases involving matters such as employment and construction law, family law/divorce/child custody, estate planning, wills, personal injury and general litigation.